IlyessAgg/Owkin_Challenge/README.md

 The __*concordance index (C-index)*__ is a generalization of the *Area Under the Curve (or AUC)* which can take into account censored data.
 This metric is commonly used to evaluate and compare predictive models with censored data.
 The *C-index* evaluates whether predicted survival times are ranked in the same order as their true survival time.

-## Approach & Challenges
+## Approach

+### First approach

-In my approach, I focused mainly on the radiomics features extracted from the images and the clinical data to build my model.
+My first approach of the challenge focused mainly on the radiomics features extracted from the images and the clinical data to build my model.
 I was able to build a model with a *C-index* of **0.723** on the first test set, but that model failed to generalize as it scored only **0.51** on the second test set.
-That bias can be explained by the fact that the test sets are very small (63 patients) and as such variability between the two test sets is expected.
-However, the small size of the datasets is a real life problem that we have to deal with.
-Moreover, the challenge mentions that several studies point out that hand-defined features such as the ones used in our study can be highly biased and suboptimal for various tasks which could also be the origin of our bias.

-*You can check my notebook [here](https://github.com/IlyessAgg/Owkin_Challenge/blob/master/Challenge.ipynb).*
+*You can check my notebook [here](https://github.com/IlyessAgg/Owkin_Challenge/blob/master/First_Approach/First_Approach_Challenge.ipynb).*

-## Improvements
+#### Improvements

 Here are some ideas as to what I could've done to improve the estimate of the patient's survival time :

 * Improving our feature selection method such as to find a better combination of features.
 * Including imaging modality to overcome bias from hand-defined features as we could train a network that would extract radiomics features directly from the images.
 We could also extract other features from our images, using a CNN for example, and build a network to select the most appropriate features for the task.

-* Taking into account the censoring of the data.
+### Second approach

+After completing the [AI For Medicine Specialization](https://www.coursera.org/specializations/ai-for-medicine), I wanted to give this challenge a try again.
+For my second approach, I made sure to improve on the mistakes I had made on my first approach and make use of the **imaging modalities**.

+The model that performed the best was the Cox Proportional Model with a penalizer of **15.0**.
+It achieved **0.7212** on the test set.

+#### Improvements

+Other ideas I wanted to try include :

+- Using a CNN to generate new features.
+- Test DeepSurv model.